 Vienna opera house schedule

-You can find the entire Vienna Opera schedule 2017 and 2018 here.
+You can find the entire Vienna Opera schedule here.

 Vienna opera house tours

 Not in a mood to watch an opera show but still want to experience the grandeur of Vienna Opera House?
 Fret not since there are guided tours every day for around 8 euros and this can be an option if you do not have sufficient time to watch an opera.
 Check out some of your other options below:

 - Find out more and book yours tickets to watching Mozart at Vienna Opera